operator-framework/operator-sdk-samples/go/kubebuilder/memcached-operator/README.md

 ## Overview

-This Memcached operator is a simple example operator using the [Operator SDK][operator_sdk] CLI tool and controller-runtime library API.
+This Memcached operator is a simple example operator using the [Operator SDK][operator_sdk] CLI tool and controller-runtime library API, using validation webhooks.
 For more detailed information on project creation, please refer [Quickstart][quickstart].

 ## Prerequisites